 Yet productivity is just one of the gains from the digital workplace.
-As our infographic shows, there are other outcomes too, such as collaboration and communication, choice and security.
+As our infographic shows, there are other outcomes too, such as digital collaboration and digital communication, choice and security.

-Within O2, we have deployed this strategy and have 6800 users collaborating with 150k messages sent daily and in excess of 7400 meeting participants per day.
-As this is a cloud service is we are scaling up usage during the uncertainty of COVID-19 to fully support our people working flexibly.
+Within O2, we’ve deployed this strategy and have 6800 users collaborating with 150k messages sent daily and in excess of 7400 meeting participants per day.
+As this is a cloud service is we are scaling up usage during the uncertainty of COVID-19 to fully support our people with flexible working.

-For other customers It could be as simple as your people working together with O2 Just Call Me and using the mobile number as the conference bridge instead of wasting time logging into complex conference calls
+For other customers It could be as simple as your people working together with O2 Just Call Me and using the mobile number as the conference bridge to increase productivity and growth, instead of wasting time logging into complex conference calls

 The defining characteristic of almost any workplace is the people.
-And this won’t change despite the drive to digitisation.
+And this won’t change despite the drive to a digital workplace.
 Attracting and keeping staff is essential.
-More so now that the workforce is made up of five different generations – each of which expects different things.
+More so now that the digitally enabled workforce is made up of five different generations – each of which expects different things.

 We know that recent events have changed the way we work.
-But we also know that you’ll want to be able to shape your workplace the way you want it to be in the future.
+But we also know that you’ll want to be able to shape your digitally enabled workforce the way you want it to be in the future.
 To help, we can give you access to our full Digital Workplace portfolio.

 Whatever you need, our experts can help you find the solution that’s right for you.
-You will be safe hands with these experts as they are some of the most highly skilled in the industry with Android Expert being their latest qualification.
+You will be safe hands with our digital workplace experts as they are some of the most highly skilled in the industry with Android Expert being their latest qualification.
 There are only 160 people with this qualification globally.

 Everything is covered as a single service.
 Which means you’ll save costs.
 Reduce hassle.
 And cut complexity.
 Plus, you’ll always be able to rely on our network.